 2. JOJOBA OIL

-- Jojoba oil has a mild smell so when it is mixed with essential oils you will smell the essential oil over the jojoba oil.
+- Jojoba oil has a mild scent, but when mixed with essential oils, they will overpower the scent from the jojoba oil.

 - I find that jojoba oil doesn’t stain clothes like other oils can making it a good carrier oil option, especially for kids.